Overview of available semester/master projects

 [Master] Object detection using deep learning

 Description: On REALTO, apprentices upload pictures taken from their workplaces and share them in the digital space.
-In order to make a better use of the uploaded data, it is important to have some semantic understanding about the image.
+In order to make better use of the uploaded data, it is important to have some semantic understanding of the image.
 Recent advancement of deep learning algorithms has improved the performance on the problem of image-based object detection.
 The goal of this project is to implement, train and test state-of-the-art deep learning algorithms to recognize objects from images.
-We are currently working with a dataset of flower bouquets (for florists).
+We are currently working with a dataset of flower bouquets.

-Prerequisites: experience in following topics or interest in learning: machine learning, deep learning, image processing, python
+Prerequisites: experience in following topics or interest in learning: machine learning, image processing, Python

 The CoWriter Project aims at exploring how a robot can help children with the acquisition of handwriting, with an original approach: the children are the teachers who help the robot to better write!
 This paradigm, known as learning by teaching, has several powerful effects: it boosts the children’ self-esteem (which is especially important for children with handwriting difficulties), it get them to practise hand-wrtiing without even noticing, and engage them into a particular interaction with the robot called the Protégé effect: because they unconsciously feel that they are somehow responsible if the robot does not succeed in improving its writing skills, they commit to the interaction, and make particular efforts to figure out what is difficult for the robot, thus developing their metacognitive skills and reflecting on their own errors.